networknt/json-schema-validator/doc/compatibility.md

 [![Draft 6](https://img.shields.io/endpoint?url=https%3A%2F%2Fbowtie.report%2Fbadges%2Fjava-com.networknt-json-schema-validator%2Fcompliance%2Fdraft6.json)](https://bowtie.report/#/dialects/draft6)
 [![Draft 4](https://img.shields.io/endpoint?url=https%3A%2F%2Fbowtie.report%2Fbadges%2Fjava-com.networknt-json-schema-validator%2Fcompliance%2Fdraft4.json)](https://bowtie.report/#/dialects/draft4)

-The `pattern` validator by default uses the JDK regular expression implementation which is not ECMA-262 compliant and is thus not compliant with the JSON Schema specification.
-The library can however be configured to use a ECMA-262 compliant regular expression implementation.
+The `pattern` and `format` `regex` validator by default uses the JDK regular expression implementation which is not ECMA-262 compliant and is thus not compliant with the JSON Schema specification.
+The library can however be configured to use a ECMA-262 compliant regular expression implementation such as `GraalJS` or `Joni`.

 Annotation processing and reporting are implemented.
 Note that the collection of annotations will have an adverse performance impact.